 Finalising the long list of indicative questions

-The JLA's experience suggests that participants at the final priority setting workshop may want to debate or even dispute the shortlisted uncertainties, for example the wording, or whether or not any questions could be considered duplicates of each other.
+The JLA's experience suggests that participants at the priority setting workshop may want to debate or even dispute the shortlisted uncertainties, for example the wording, or whether any questions could be considered duplicates of each other.
 It is essential that the Steering Group is confident that it can defend the shortlist that goes out to prioritisation.
 It is worth the Steering Group reflecting on the following questions:

 - How confident are we that the questions will be understood?

-- Is there scope for confusion?
+- Is there scope for confusion or variation of interpretation?

 - Are any of the questions too similar?

 - Are there any that may be better combined into one question?
 Or separated into more than one question?

 It is important that the Information Specialist considers how to make sure that rephrased and reformatted questions can always be traced back to previous versions of the question and to the original submitted uncertainties.

-- What are the adverse effects associated with long term use of short and long acting bronchodilators (medication to relive symptoms); inhaled and oral steroids (medication to prevent symptoms developing); and combination and additive therapies (combinations of the two types of medication) in adults?
-(N.B. this includes children aged 12 years old and over)
+- What are the adverse effects associated with long term use of short and long acting bronchodilators (medication to relieve symptoms); inhaled and oral steroids (medication to prevent symptoms developing); and combination and additive therapies (combinations of the two types of medication) in adults?
+(N.B. this includes children aged 12 years and over)

-- What are the adverse effects associated with long term use of short and long acting bronchodilators; inhaled and oral steroids; and combination and additive therapies in children?
+- What are the adverse effects associated with long-term use of short and long acting bronchodilators; inhaled and oral steroids; and combination and additive therapies in children?

 In the Childhood Disability PSP, the indicative question ‘What is the safety and effectiveness of drugs compared to talking therapies (e.g. Cognitive Behavioural Therapy) to treat anxiety in children and young people with Autistic Spectrum Disorders?’ came from the following originally submitted questions:

-‘Do medications aimed at reducing anxiety (and thereby aggression) work long term in children with severe autism? / Is the management of anxiety with medication in children beneficial and what are the side effects? / Long term impact and side effect of risperidone vs sertraline vs fluoxetine for associated anxiety, comparative effectiveness and long term side effects, is mono or multiple therapy best? / Which medication helps best for anxiety in autism / CBT is recognised as an effective treatment for ASD especially if it has been specifically modified for them.
-Why then can I not access this for my ASD children? / Use of CBT for repetitive behaviours in autism / What CBTs work in children with intellectual disabilities? / What is the evidence for CBT to treat anxiety in adolescents with autism?’
+‘Do medications aimed at reducing anxiety (and thereby aggression) work long term in children with severe autism? / Is the management of anxiety with medication in children beneficial and what are the side effects? / Long term impact and side effect of risperidone vs sertraline vs fluoxetine for associated anxiety, comparative effectiveness and long-term side effects, is mono or multiple therapy best? / Which medication helps best for anxiety in autism / CBT is recognised as an effective treatment for ASD especially if it has been specifically modified for them.
+Why then can I not access this for my ASD children? / Use of CBT for repetitive behaviours in autism / What CBTs work in children with intellectual disabilities? / what is the evidence for CBT to treat anxiety in adolescents with autism?’